AndrewSimon/tf-files/README.md

 variables.tf:
 1. Modify key_name to an SSH key pair name you already created in AWS and it's public key file path you saved locally
-2. Update the ami_id default value to an existing AMI in your region (the ami id defined in 2016 has since been deleted)
+2. Update the ami_id default value to an existing AMI in your account - uses a TLC AMI

 config.tf: Change the name of the bucket used for s3 backend and update your region, if not <b>us-east-1</b>.